eltharynd/one-pace-api/README.md

 Built for [OnePacerr](https://github.com/eltharynd/OnePacerr).

-From an idea by [LadyIsatis](https://github.com/ladyisatis/one-pace-metadata): Thanks for everything 🙏 but it was time for an update.

 ## 🚀 Getting Started

 Just use the Github Raw url to get the whole data for now